MayurSolanki/AdaptiveStreamingExoplayer/README.md

 # Adaptive/Smooth Streaming and downloading with Exoplayer
 Adaptive/Smooth streaming and downloading with exoplayer.

-Exoplayer with all features like play, pause, forward, backward, speed control which play HLS/Dash link for smooth streaming.
-It also supports adaptive downloading and download video data in parts with .v3.exo extemsion so only application specific exoplayer can plau it.
+Exoplayer with all features like play, pause, forward, backward, speed control which play HLS/Dash video link for smooth streaming.
+It also supports adaptive downloading and download video data in parts with .v3.exo extension so only application specific exoplayer can play it.

 MIT License